Vanilla-OS/handbook/_posts/2023-01-19-change-default-shell.md

 chsh -s /usr/bin/zsh
 ```

-- After changing the Default Shell to Zsh, we need to reboot the system one last time to apply the changes.
-Simply run `reboot` again.
+- After changing the Default Shell to Zsh, we need to reboot the system to apply the changes.

-- The next time you open your Terminal Emulator you will be prompted to setup Zsh.
+- The next time you open your Terminal Emulator, you will be prompted to set up Zsh.

 ## Change your Default Shell to Fish